caibrown/MAT128B-Project2/README.md

 * multiLayerNetwork.m feeds forward

-* train.m and test.m train and test the network respectively, and return its multi-class guess in the form of a probability distribution corresponding to digits 0-9.
+* train.m and test.m train and test the network respectively, and return its average multi-class guess for a given target 0-9 in the form of a probability distribution corresponding to digits 0-9.